-APP are a group of proteins whose plasma concentrations increase (positive APP) or decrease (negative APP) as a response to inflammation, infection, and tissue damage (50-52).
+APP are a group of proteins whose plasma concentrations increase (positive APP) or decrease (negative APP) as a response to inflammation, infection, and tissue damage (52-54).
 In case of inflammation, infection, and tissue damage, neutrophils and macrophages release cytokines into the blood, most notable of which are the interleukins.
 The liver responds by producing many positive APP.
 At the same time, production of some proteins are reduced.
 Thus these proteins are called negative APP.
 Some of the well-known negative APP are albumin, transferrin, retinol-binding protein, antithrombin, and transcortin.
 The decrease of such proteins is also used as an indicator of inflammation.
 The physiological role of decreased synthesis of such proteins may be protection of amino acids for production of positive APP, effectively.
 Due to the same reason, production of HDL and LDL may also be suppressed in the liver.
 In this way, although the similar mean age, gender distribution, smoking, and BMI in both groups, the higher triglycerides, DM, and CHD against the significantly lower HDL and LDL values in patients with plasma HDL values lower than 40 mg/dL can be explained in the above study (33).
-Beside that although the lower mean age, smoking, BMI, FPG, LDL, and HDL, the highest COPD, CHD, and CRD of the first group can also be explained by the same theory in the present study.
-Similarly, although the mean triglycerides, fibrinogen, C-reactive protein, and glucose values were significantly higher in cases with ischemic stroke, the oxidized LDL values did not correlate with age, stroke severity, and outcome in another study (53).
-Additionally, significant alterations occurred in lipid metabolism and lipoproteins composition during infections, and triglycerides increased whereas HDL and LDL decreased in another study (54).
-Furthermore, a 10 mg/dL increase of LDL was associated with a 3% lower risk of hemorrhagic stroke in another study (55).
+Beside that although the lower mean age, BMI, FPG, LDL, and HDL, the highest CHD of the first group can also be explained by the same theory in the present study.
+Similarly, although the mean triglycerides, fibrinogen, Creactive protein, and glucose values were significantly higher in cases with ischemic stroke, the oxidized LDL values did not correlate with age, stroke severity, and outcome in another study (55).
+Additionally, significant alterations occurred in lipid metabolism and lipoproteins composition during infections, and triglycerides increased whereas HDL and LDL decreased in another study (56).
+Furthermore, a 10 mg/dL increase of LDL was associated with a 3% lower risk of hemorrhagic stroke in another study (57).

-As a conclusion, the highest HT and DM parallel to the increased LDL and HDL and the highest COPD, CHD, and CRD in contrast to the lowest LDL and HDL values may show initially positive but eventually negative acute phase proteins functions of LDL and HDL in the metabolic syndrome.
-So the safest values of LDL were between 80 and 100 mg/dL in the plasma.
+As a conclusion, the highest mean age, BMI, FPG, LDL, WCH, HT, and DM parallel to the highest HDL, and the highest CHD in contrast to the lowest HDL values may show initially positive but eventually negative acute phase proteins functions of HDL in the metabolic syndrome.
+The lowest BMI, FPG, DM, and CHD in the second group with the plasma HDL values between 40 and 50 mg/dL can also support the idea.
+So the safest values of HDL may be in between 40 and 50 mg/dL in the plasma.